 Variations & substitutions

-I used to have a Café and we served lemonade with mint and ginger that we processed in the blender with ice.
-Cold, refreshing, and delicious!
+I used to have a Café, and we served lemonade with mint and ginger, which we processed in the blender with ice.
+It was cold, refreshing, and delicious!

-Feel free to experiment with different ingredients and flavors to create your own unique homemade lemonade recipe (watermelon lemonade, anyone?).
+Feel free to experiment with different ingredients and flavors to create your own unique homemade lemonade recipe.

 - Fruit: add fresh or frozen berries to your lemonade for a sweet or tangy (depending on the berry) and fruity twist.
 Peaches and pineapple, fresh or canned, also pair well.